parsiya/parsiya.net/content/page/Golang.markdown

 <a name="stuff-learned-from-cryptopals"></a>
 ## Stuff learned from Cryptopals
-I learned a bunch after I returned to go after a year and tried to do the Cryptopals challenge.
+I learned a bunch after I returned to go after a while and tried to do the Cryptopals challenge.

 <a name="long-string-on-multiple-lines"></a>
 ### Long string on multiple lines